andregregory45/active-directory/README.md

 <p>
 Install Active Directory Domain Services (AD DS) on DC-1 and promote it to a domain controller.
 Add a new forest, then specify the root domain name. "mydomain.com" is used as an example domain.

+Note on Authentication Syntax: While the domain controller may default to the domain for local logins, always use the Down-Level Logon Name (mydomain.com\labuser) or the User Principal Name (labuser@mydomain.com) when logging into the domain as a client.
+This ensures explicit authentication and prevents conflicts with local accounts on client machines.
 </p>

 <p>